devrel-labs/PayChiks/README.md

 ## Project Description

 Pay-Chiks is a payment gateway that allows users to pay for products or service.
-It provides a secure and convenient way for users to make payments, while also offering a range of features and benefits.
+It provides a secure and convenient way for users to make payments, while also offering a range of features and benefits .

 ## Technologies Used